A delicious recipe for Farro Salad with pear, hazelnuts, and arugula. Keep it vegan or add pecorino. Either way, it’s a healthy, hearty fall salad!

 Instructions

-- Toast farro in a dry medium pot over medium-high heat until lightly toasted and golden brown, about 5 minutes.
+- Toast the farro.
+Toast farro in a dry medium pot over medium-high heat until lightly toasted and golden brown, about 5 minutes.
 Pour 8 cups water over the top of the toasted farro and add a generous pinch of salt.

-- Bring to a boil and boil uncovered, for 30 minutes, stirring occasionally.
+- Cook the farro.
+Bring to a boil and boil uncovered, for 30 minutes, stirring occasionally.
 Cook to tender but still chewy.
 Once done to your liking, drain, rinse with cold water, drain again, and place in a bowl.

 Notes